RimjhimD/product-management-rest-api/README.md

 npm start

-Documentation
+## Documentation

-Learning Notes
+- [Learning Notes](docs/LEARNING.md) – What technologies and concepts are being learned

-Planning & Roadmap
+- [Planning & Roadmap](docs/PLANNING.md) – Step-by-step approach for implementation

-API Documentation
+- [API Documentation](docs/API_DOCS.md) – Request/Response examples for all endpoints

-License
+## License

-This project is licensed under the terms of the LICENSE file included in the repo.
+This project is licensed under the terms of the [LICENSE](LICENSE) file included in this repository.